-At Wild Learning, we believe that the outdoor environment is the ideal classroom for children.
-Our curriculums, Wild Math and Wild Reading use nature as a tool for learning essential math and reading skills.
+At Wild Learning®, we believe that the outdoor environment is the ideal classroom for children.
+Our curricula, Wild Math® and Wild Reading® use nature as a tool for learning essential math and reading skills.
 Research has shown that learning outside can increase attention, is more engaging, and is naturally hands-on and multi-sensory.

-Wild Math reimagines math instruction for the natural outdoor environment.
+Wild Math® reimagines math instruction for the natural outdoor environment.
+Full year curricula for grades K-5 are available.
 Fractions are modeled using mud pies, place value is introduced with bundles of sticks, multiplication is introduced by examining flower petals, and games replace worksheets.

-Wild Reading Level 1 takes beginning readers on a story-based journey following Matilda the Mouse and her adventures to the top of a marvelous mountain.
-Each week, the story highlights the week’s featured letter sound and is followed by engaging activities introducing phonological awareness skills, word families/phonics, sight words, and other key literacy skills throughout the week.
-Skills are taught sequentially and are practiced through nature-based and/or hands-on reading and writing activities.
+Wild Reading® Level One takes beginning readers on a story-based journey following Matilda the Mouse and her adventures to the top of a marvelous mountain.
+Each week, the story highlights the week’s featured letter sound and is followed by lessons and nature-inspired activities in phonological awareness skills, letter formation, word families/phonics, common “sight” words, writing activities, independent reading practice using decodable books, and other key literacy skills throughout the week.
+Phonics skills are taught sequentially.

-Wild Reading Level 2 continues the sequential introduction of phonics patterns such as long vowels, vowel teams, and r- controlled vowels taught using multi-sensory activities that can be done indoors or out.
+Wild Reading® Level Two continues the sequential introduction of phonics patterns such as long vowels, vowel teams, and r- controlled vowels taught using multi-sensory activities that can be done indoors or out.
 Children begin each week reading, writing, and building words, then progress to reading and writing at the sentence level and then finally end the week by read a decodable book or nature story from the Wild Reader.
 Reading and writing activities are nature inspired, hands on and fun.
-Reading comprehension skills are a taught through reading quality picture books aloud combined with discussion and activities.
+Reading comprehension skills are a taught through reading quality picture books aloud to build background knowledge combined with discussion and activities.
 Nature enrichment activities are suggested for each week and build background knowledge about the natural world.

 it's a wild story

 Hi there!
-We are the Tidd family and we are passionate about outdoor learning!
-We live in a log cabin tucked into the woods near Ithaca, NY.
+We are the Tidd family, and we are passionate about outdoor learning!
+We love exploring the lakes and creeks in the Finger Lakes Region of NY.